NVIDIA/NeMo/README.md

 **11B configuration:**

 The 11B model uses the bf16 data type.
-It can be trained in about 40 days using 20 nodes with 8 GPUs per node.
+It can be trained in about 26.5 days using 20 nodes with 8 GPUs per node.
 The model includes 24 transformer layers, a hidden size of 4096, a feedforward network size of 10240, and 64 attention heads  with GeGLU activation function.
-The sequence length is 512, and the optimizer is Adam.
+The sequence length is 512, and the optimizer is Distributed Adam.
 This model uses tensor parallelism of 4.
 For the details on all the parameters, see the `t5/11b.yaml` config file.